vimalrajselvam/test-graphql-java/README.md

 This library let's you to convert the `GraphQL` file to a simple string which can be used as a request payload using any HTTP client library.

 I've written this library for the simple `GraphQL` API Testing.
-There is a [graphql-java](https://github.com/graphql-java/graphql-java) library which let's you to implement `GraphQL` and test using Spring Boot.
+There is a [graphql-java](https://github.com/graphql-java/graphql-java) library which let's you to implement `GraphQL` server in Java.
 My main goal is not to introduce Spring Boot just for the sake of testing the `GraphQL` API.
 I wanted to keep it simple!

 To use this library, you can download from `Maven`: